-Most of us in the modern world live busy lives, and that makes it harder for us to control the conditions which determine our oral health.
-We actively engage in a number of habits which cause disease and decay.
+Most of us in the modern world live busy lives, and that makes it harder for us to control the conditions that determine our oral health.
+We actively engage in a number of habits that cause disease and decay.

 We Kill Good Bacteria with Mouthwashes and Toothpastes